-According to a new economic report from IBISWorld, rented formalwear is one of the key American industries in decline, threatened by imports and lower cost in the retail sector.
+According to a new report from IBISWorld, rented formalwear is one of the key American industries in decline, threatened by lower cost imports and the retail sector.

 “External competition” is the key factor.
-Consumers are responding to the competition and purchasing their suits as they plan for a formal night out.
+Men are purchasing their suits as they plan for a formal event.

 The IBIS World report says: